Healer? Heal Thyself!

-Word of Faith teacher, teaches power of our words to create reality - his wife got cancer and was medically treated.
+Word of Faith teacher, teaches that the power of our words can create reality.
+His wife got cancer and was medically treated.

 I don't deny the existence of disease.
 I deny the right of that disease to exist in this body, because I'm the Body of Christ."
 (Capps, The Tongue, pg.
 43)

 I guess Chuck's wife must have not spoken the right magic words to get a miracluous healing from God.
 This proves again when faith healers get sick they don't follow their own proclamations.
 They go to a doctor.